 After attending the session you’ll be inspired to speak to our award-winning teaching staﬀ, visit our fantastic facilities and learn more about the ﬁnancial support we oﬀer to students through our scholarships and student opportunity fund.

-If you want to find out more about postgraduate study at Edge Hill, our welcome and finance talks will give you a helpful overview, whether you’re interested in a taught or research postgraduate study routes.
+Find out more about postgraduate study at Edge Hill.
+Our welcome and finance talks will give you a helpful overview.
+Whether you’re interested in a taught or research postgraduate study routes.

 Your route to Edge Hill

-Staff are also available throughout the day to provide advice on the different routes available to studying at Edge Hill and how to apply for your place:
+Staff are available throughout the day.
+They provide advice on the different routes available to studying at Edge Hill and how to apply for your place:

 Fastrack programmes and equivalency tests.